abraham-mv/wave-equation-numeric/README.md

-# wave-equation-numeric
+# Numeric Solution of the Wave equation
-Numeric solution of the wave equation in 2D and 3D using the explicit and implicit methods of finite differences.
+Numeric solution of the wave equation in 1D and 2D using the explicit and implicit methods of finite differences.
+$a_2$